 We know very little about the early period of European-Beothuk contact in the sixteenth and seventeenth centuries, largely because almost no written records were kept or survive.
 This means that, as we try to understand the Beothuk response to that contact, we are forced to depend on later eighteenth-century records, almost all of which are European in origin.
 This both obscures and distorts our understanding of the Beothuk in the late 1500s and early 1600s.
 In "A Historiography of an Ahistoricity: On the Beothuk Indians," History and Anthropology XIV: 2 (2003): 127-140, Donald H. Holly revisits the way in which past scholars have interpreted the Beothuk culture and extinction, particularly the long-standing perception of the Beothuks as a "cultural anachronism in the native history of northeastern North America.
 Specifically, the Beothuk have been viewed as a people who were not capable of making the transition from prehistory to the modern era.
 Holly explores the evidence for this view and the conclusions drawn by the evidence by past scholars.William Gilbert has also re-visited this early sixteenth-century period of Beothuk-European contact and challenges those like Leslie Upton and Ingeborg Marshall who assume that contact during this period was violent, and thereby set the stage for the better-documented violence of the eighteenth-century; see William Gilbert, "Beothuk-European Contact in the Sixteenth Century: A Re-evaluation of the Documentary Evidence," Acadiensis XL: 1 (Winter/Spring 2011): 24-44.

-By the eighteenth century, violence between the Beothuk and European fishermen in Newfoundland seemed to have established a tradition of unremitting hostility which caused concern among British authorities.
+By the eighteenth century, violence between the Beothuk and European fishermen in Newfoundland seemed to have established a tradition of unremitting hostility. as the experience of Demasduit made clear; see DCB V: 243-244).
+This caused concern among British authorities.
 They desired peaceful relations with the Beothuk, if only out of a conviction that the fishery thrived best under conditions of peace and harmony.
-Expeditions led by John Cartwright in 1768 and David Buchan in 1811/12 (see Dictionary of Canadian Biography [hereafter cited as DCB] VII: 156-160 and VII: 114-116 for essays on these men) attempted to establish peaceful contact with the Indians.
+Expeditions led by John Cartwright in 1768 and David Buchan in 1811/12 (see Dictionary of Canadian Biography [hereafter cited as DCB] VII: 114-116 for an essay on Buchan) attempted to establish peaceful contact with the Indians, though the expedition into the Exploits Valley in 1819, led by John Peyton senior (DCB VI: 580-581) and son, both furriers, was sadly more typical of relations by then between Europeans and Beothuk.
 There were also missionary efforts to promote peace and friendship between the Indian and white cultures; these are discussed in Ingeborg Marshall, "Methodists and Beothuk: Research in Methodist Archives," Newfoundland Studies II: 1(Spring 1986): 19-28 and Philip E.L.
 Smith, "Beothuks and Methodists," Acadiensis XVI: 1(Autumn 1986): 118-135.
 It seems unlikely, however, that such efforts, whether government sponsored or missionary in origin, had much chance for success, for by then the population of the Beothuk had probably already declined below the threshold of viability.
-In 1829 Shawnadithit, the last known surviving Beothuk, died of tuberculosis (see DCB VI: 706-709), although the extinction of the Beothuk as a distinct culture does not preclude the possibility that individuals survived or intermingled with other aboriginal people.
+In 1829 Shawnadithit, the last known surviving Beothuk, died of tuberculosis (see DCB VI: 706-709), although the extinction of the Beothuk as a distinct culture does not preclude the possibility that individuals survived or intermingled with other indigenous people.
 David T. McNab is satisfied that Beothuk descendants were still alive and met Frank Speck when that ethnologist came to Newfoundland in 1914 to engage in research that eventually led to his book Beothuk and Micmac (New York, 1922; reprinted, New York: AMS Press, 1981); McNabs views are presented in two papers: "The Mikmak of Ktaqamkuk, Sylvester Joe and William Epps Cormack: Some Uses of Exploration Literature as History and as Propaganda," West Virginia University Philological Papers XLIV (1998): 58-64; and "The Perfect Disguise: Frank Specks Pilgrimage to Ktaqamkuk The Place of Fog in 1914," American Review of Canadian Studies XXXI: 1-2 (Spring-Summer 2001): 85-104.
 The possibility is also raised and explored by John S. Mitchell in a brief essay, "All Gone Widdun (asleep'/died): Was Shawnawdithit Right?," Newfoundland Quarterly XCIII: 1 (Fall 1999): 39-41.

 One recurring and controversial explanation for the Beothuk extinction is that the Mikmaq Indians were hostile to the Beothuk and contributed to their demise.
 But before we go further on this question, we must consider who the Mi'kmak actually are.

-The history of aboriginal Newfoundland is not limited to the Beothuk and Mi'kmaq; Labrador has a substantial aboriginal population.
+The history of indigenous Newfoundland is not limited to the Beothuk and Mi'kmaq; Labrador has a substantial indigenous population.
 Their history, however, is discussed elsewhere in this essay's treatment of Labrador as a distinct region.

 Return to "Reader's Guide" Home Page